wonderfan/php/Composer/guide.md

 ### How to use it?
 - `use composer init to create the composer.json file`
-- 'user composer install or composer require command to install the libraries'
+- `user composer install or composer require command to install the libraries`
 - `add require 'vendor/autoload.php'; into your own php file`